 The calendar year out-of-pocket maximum is specified in the table above.
-All cost-sharing amounts (deductible, copayment and coinsurance) for covered in-network services that you or your family are required to pay under the plan apply to the calendar year out-of-pocket maximum.
+All cost-sharing amounts (deductible, copayment and coinsurance) for covered in-network services and out-of-network mental health disorders and substance abuse services for medical emergencies that you or your family are required to pay under the plan apply to the calendar year out-of-pocket maximum.
 Once the maximum has been reached, you will no longer be subject to cost-sharing for covered expenses of the type that count toward the calendar year out-of-pocket maximum for the remainder of the calendar year.